ronylee11/ronylee11/README.md

 Come talk to me about coffee, chess, guitar, mechanical keyboards, weightlifting, and coding! <br/>
 Loved listening to neo soul, r&b, and soft pop music for the chill vibe. <br/>

-I've been using Arch Linux since 2019, loved to mess around my setups and customizing my workspaces. <br/>
+I've been using Arch Linux daily since 2019, loved to mess around my setups and customizing my workspaces. <br/>
 Here are my desktop setups that I've been using for quite some time. <br/>
 [dwm](https://www.github.com/ronylee11/suckless) - my main build with dwm + picom, dwmblocks for statusbar, dunst for notifications, slock for lockscreen, st+tabbed for minimal resource terminal <br/>
 [xfce+bspwm](https://www.github.com/ronylee11/xfce-bspwm) - my alt build that I made on my old laptop when I had to send my main laptop to repair <br/>